Last content update: 7/24/2020

-July 2nd Executive Summary PDF
+Executive Summary of Current Order PDF

 - The Order urges County residents to reduce the risk of COVID-19 transmission by staying home as much as possible

 - Individuals over age 70 and those with serious underlying medical conditions should stay home other than for

 - The Order requires all individuals to strictly follow social distancing requirements when outside their home,

 Department of Public Health, which requires most people to wear a face covering most of the time whenever they leave

 Requirements Applicable to All Businesses: